Rock Docks custom builds wood docks and piers throughout Okauchee. From the channel to bays, from Garvin to Upper Oconomowoc.

 Rock Docks has been working on waterfront properties around Okauchee Lake for many years, building custom docks for homes along the shoreline in the Town of Merton, the Village of Lac La Belle (formerly the Town of Oconomowoc), and throughout the surrounding Lake Country communities.

-It depends on the time of year, your design, and location on the lake, but most docks take anywhere from a couple weeks to two months from start to finish.
+It depends on the time of year, your design, and location on the lake, but most docks take anywhere from a couple weeks to a couple months from start to finish.
 Spring is our busiest season, so we always recommend reaching out early to get ahead of the rush and ensure your dock is ready for summer.

 Pricing depends on dock type, size, materials, and design complexity.
 After your consultation, we’ll walk you through every option and provide a clear quote with all costs outlined up front so you know exactly what you’re getting.